 Travellers from every country in the world came to the city of the emperor, which they admired very much, as well as the palace and gardens; but when they heard the nightingale, they all declared it to be the best of all.
 And the travellers, on their return home, related what they had seen; and learned men wrote books, containing descriptions of the town, the palace, and the gardens; but they did not forget the nightingale, which was really the greatest wonder.
 And those who could write poetry composed beautiful verses about the nightingale, who lived in a forest near the deep sea.
 The books travelled all over the world, and some of them came into the hands of the emperor; and he sat in his golden chair, and as he read, he nodded his approval every moment, for it pleased him to find such a beautiful description of his city, his palace, and his gardens.
 But when he came to the words, “the nightingale is the most beautiful of all,” he exclaimed, “What is this?
 I know nothing of any nightingale.
 Is there such a bird in my empire?
 Even in my garden?
 I have never heard of it.
 Something, it appears, may be learnt from books.”

 Then he called one of his lords-in-waiting, who was so high-bred, that when any in an inferior rank to himself spoke to him, or asked him a question, he would answer, “Pooh,” which means nothing.

-“I have never heard of her,” said the cavalier; “yet I will endeavor to find her.”
+“I have never heard of her,” said the cavalier, “yet I will endeavour to find her.”

 At last they met with a poor little girl in the kitchen, who said, “Oh, yes, I know the nightingale quite well; indeed, she can sing.
 Every evening I have permission to take home to my poor sick mother the scraps from the table; she lives down by the sea-shore, and as I come back I feel tired, and I sit down in the wood to rest, and listen to the nightingale’s song.
 Then the tears come into my eyes, and it is just as if my mother kissed me.”